 With the social movement of the last decade, she sees a positive change in how women are treated.
 “It is good to see more women in the landscape care/maintenance industry in a variety of roles,” Jennifer said.
 “It’s great to see those women providing support, feedback, and networking in an effort to promote solid careers in the green industry.”

 Across the country, finding quality labor is a top concern in the landscaping industry.
 In response, some companies are asking how they can better market themselves to one half of the labor force: women.

 Our challenge as an industry is to create a positive work environment for everyone while reaching out to those who may never have considered joining the landscaping profession.

 Southview Design has a number of women in the field and in the office, in roles ranging from Landscape Architect to crew member to Director of Marketing and Business Development.
 We make sure to nurture budding talent through internships and scholarship programs to give new folks a leg up in the industry.

 Many make the jump from recreational gardening to becoming professionals in the field.
-Others enter into the business side of things after working for years in other fields.
-And some knew all along that working outside was their destiny as they pursued their education in horticulture or landscape architecture.
+Others knew working outside was their destiny and pursued their education in horticulture or landscape architecture.

-One perk with construction and maintenance: Chantel noticed she was getting stronger and more in shape.
 Her advice to other interns or employees going into the field “Hours are long so start slow and pay attention.
 The more comfortable you become with the tasks at hand, the more responsibility you’ll have.”
-When asked, if given a choice what field work she would prefer, she replied, “Landscape care.
-It’s less intense and I can work with plants.”

 In any industry there are always trailblazers who break the door open for others.
 It’s up to us to keep that door propped open for those who wish to follow.